-- new_user (django.contrib.auth.models.AbstractBaseUser') The user instance. - user_info (dict) The fields to use for the new account. - site (django.contrib.sites.models.Site or django.contrib. sites.models.RequestSite) An object representing the site on which the account is being registered. - send_email (bool) If True, the activation email will be sent to the account (by calling RegistrationProfile.send_activation_email()).
-If False, no email will be sent (but the account will still be inactive) - request (django.http.request.HttpRequest) If send_email parameter is True and if request is supplied, it will be passed to the email templates for better flexibility.
-Please take a look at the sample email templates for better explanation how it can be used.
+- username (string) The username to use for the new account. - email (string) The email address to use for the new account. - password (string) The password to use for the new account. - site (django.contrib.sites.models.Site or django.contrib.sites.models.RequestSite) An object representing the site on which the account is being registered. - send_email (bool) If True, the activation email will be sent to the account (by calling RegistrationProfile.send_activation_email()).
+If False, no email will be sent (but the account will still be inactive)